-Most people need to meet all 3 presence requirements to get NZ citizenship.
+Most people need to meet all 3 presence requirements to get citizenship.

-If you're from Samoa or applying for a child, you might not have to meet all 3 requirements.
+You might not have to meet all 3 presence requirements.

-1. You have been living in NZ with a resident visa for at least the last 5 years
+1. You have been living as an NZ resident for at least the last 5 years

-You can also apply if you're an Australian citizen or you have a permanent resident visa and you have lived here for at least the last 5 years.
+You can apply for New Zealand citizenship if you have lived here for at least the last 5 years.

-2. You have spent enough time in New Zealand during the last 5 years
+2. You have spent enough time in NZ in the last 5 years

-You might not meet this requirement if you have been out of NZ for longer than 4 months in any 1 year.
+You might not meet this requirement if you have been out of New Zealand for longer than 4 months in any 12-month period.
 This could be 1 long trip or many smaller trips.

 To meet the requirement, you need to have been in New Zealand for:

-If Ana applies on 17 March 2016, she counts backwards 5 years from that day.
+If Ana applies for New Zealand citizenship on 17 March 2016, she counts backwards 5 years from that day.
 The timeline below shows the periods she has been outside New Zealand over this time.
-She has not been out of NZ for more than 4 months in any 12-month period over the 5 years.
+She has not been out of New Zealand for more than 4 months in any 12-month period over the 5 years.
 Ana meets this presence in New Zealand requirement.

 Lucas applies in August 2016.
-The timeline below shows he went on 4 trips from August 2012 to August 2013.
-The trips add up to more than 4 months out of New Zealand in this 12-month period.
-Lucas does not meet the requirement.
+The timeline below shows he went on 4 trips between August 2012 and August 2013.
+These trips add up to more than 4 months out of New Zealand in this 12-month period.
+Lucas does not meet this presence in New Zealand requirement.

-If you are planning to travel or live outside NZ
+If you are planning to live outside NZ

-If you know you are going to live in another country, it has to be because you will be:
+If you know you are going to live in another country, it must be because you will be:

 - working overseas for the New Zealand Government

-- working for an international organisation that the New Zealand Government belongs to, like the United Nations
+- working for an international organisation that the New Zealand Government is a member of, such as the United Nations, or

 - employed by a person or organisation based in New Zealand.

 You will be asked about your travel plans for the next 12 months.
-If you will be travelling, you might be asked to prove that New Zealand is your home because you:
+If you plan to travel, you may be asked to prove that New Zealand is your home because you: